Articles

 With getopt, scripts can accept short (-f) and long (--file) options, making argument handling more structured and flexible.
 It lets you define which options your script should expect and whether those options need associated values.
 This means you can control the inputs more strictly and provide a better user experience.

-The syntax for getopt is:
+Syntax for getopt in Python is:

 getopt.getopt(args, short_options, long_options)